 Bridging the Gap is structured as a small group training session that formally meets one time per week, on a specific day/time, with a Fitness Trainer, for a series of 4 weeks.
 Participants will commit to an additional 2-3 days of individual exercise per week as it best fits your schedule.
 After you have completed the first 4 weeks, your trainer will continue to follow up with you one time per week for 2 more months.

-Start from the basics and progress through a 7-week series of a series of individualized exercises under the guidance of a certified personal trainer to improve movement, mobility, and stability in workouts and everyday life.
+Start from the basics and progress through a 7-week series of individualized exercises under the guidance of a certified personal trainer to improve movement, mobility, and stability in workouts and everyday life.

-This small group series begins periodically and is held at Belle Square and Riverside Center.
+This small group series begins periodically and is held at Belle Square.
 It is appropriate for all ability levels and limited to four participants per session.